 - Top the sandwich with the other half of the muffuletta bread and press down.

-- Slice the sandwich into fourths or sixths, depending on how hungry you and your diners are.
+- Slice your New Orleans sandwich into fourths or sixths, depending on how hungry you and your diners are.

 Muffuletta Sandwich Recipe Go Withs: